Google Pixel Buds Pro

 See price on Amazon | See price on Amazon |

-IP ratings refer to the rank of protection given by a casing, against solids and water.
-In the format of IPXX, 'X' represents a number The first value represents protection against solids such as dust, while the second refers to resistance against liquids (sweat).
+IP ratings is the level of protection offered by a casing, against solids and water.
+The letters 'IP' are followed by two values The first value of the IP rating refers to protection against solids say dust, followed by the one that refers to resistance against liquids (sweat).

 we are not yet certain of their rating with solids (dust)